 \section{Acknowledgement}

 Massimo Fornasier and Lukang Sun acknowledge the support from the Munich Center for Machine Learning.
+Massimo Fornasier acknowledges the support of the European Research Council (ERC) under the European Union’s Horizon Europe research and innovation programme (grant agreement No. 101198055, project acronym NEITALG).
 Rachel Ward acknowledges the support from the Humboldt Foundation Research Award, as well as AFOSR Grant No. FA9550-19-1-0005, NSF Grant 2019844, and NSF Grant 2217069.